 Since mid-March 2020 we’ve been cooped up in our homes and I don’t know about you but I’m longing for a time when I can see a wider social circle of friends without worrying.
 And although restrictions have been lifted (albeit with caution) I’m seeing a huge trend for Micro Weddings and I rather love them!

-So what happens if you just want to get married?
-Sooner rather than later…?
+So what happens if you want a small wedding?

 A Micro Wedding could be the perfect option for you…